 What signifies poetry in this case is the rhyme; for Stephen observes that the verse read backwards is no longer "poetry" (16).
 In these verses, the hypogram is not a single word but a combination of conventional associations.
 Stephen's perception of what is poetic, like that of Riffaterre's reader, is based "wholly upon reference to texts."
 Stephen has in his frame of reference such texts as "Pull out his eyes / Apologise" which predicate the identification of the spelling sentences and Flemings's jingle as poetic (8).

 Before long, Stephen is outgrowing nursery rhymes and jingles.
-He yearns to move beyond the readily perceptible metrical and phonological patterns which govern the "poetry" of this early childhood.
+He yearns to move beyond the readily perceptible metrical and phonological patterns which govern the "poetry" of his early childhood.
 He is impatient to "be like the [big] fellows in Poetry and Rhetoric," whose knowledge seems to give them so much strength and power.
 "It pained him that he did not know well what politics meant and that he did not know where the universe ended.
 He felt small and weak" (17).

 Stephen has already begun, however, to understand the complexities of the universe -- a word at a time.
 For example, when he stands on the playground with "his hands in the side pockets of his belted gray suit," he thinks, "That was a belt round his pocket And belt was also to give a fellow a belt."
 He places the two homonyms in context, first feeling the belt around his coat and then remembering an exchange between two of the other boys: "-- I'd give you a belt in a second. . . . -- Go and fight your match.
 Give Cecil thunder a belt.
 I'd like to see you.
 He'd give you a toe in the rump for yourself."
 It crosses Stephen's mind that rump is "not a nice expression," and he remembers his mother's admonition that he not "speak with the rough boys in the college" (9).
 Stephen calls up all the representations of the word that he knows, saturating himself momentarily with the idea of belt.
 In addition to identifying the two denotations of the word, he decodes a negative connotation as well, remember his mother's warning against rough speech.